 P.S.
 If you missed my last recipe, you can check it out here.

 P.P.S.
-If you think this Mixed Nut and Seed Butter will make your belly happy too, please be sure to hit that little Pin button down below.
+If you think this Mixed Nut and Seed Butter will make your belly happy too, please be sure to hit that little Pin button.
 Many thanks, you guys!
 XO